 The public open spaces within the existing Residential Neighborhood include the front yard setbacks and the streetscape along MD 108.
-A tot lot and open play areas serve as the open spaces in the Sandy Spring Meadow neighborhood.
+A tot lot and open play areas serve as the open space in the Sandy Spring Meadow neighborhood.
 The open space recommendation is:

-Provide compatibility with the setbacks of existing and proposed residences along Olney Sandy Spring Road (MD 108).
+Maintain the setbacks along Olney Sandy Spring Road (MD 108)